mer-hybris/hadk.sailfishos.org/setupsdk.rst

 Throughout this guide we will be referencing the location of your SDK, targets and source code.
 As is customary with Android hardware adaptations, the device vendor (``$VENDOR``) and device codename (``$DEVICE``) are also used, both in scripts and configuration files.
+As example we'll use Nexus 5 (lge/hammerhead for its vendor/device pair).

-Now run the following commands on your host operating system substituting the obtained information where indicated with ``[]`` (MER_ROOT value from :ref:`mer-root`):
+Now run the following commands on your host operating system fitting for your device and setup (MER_ROOT value from :ref:`mer-root`):

 .. _CyanogenMod Devices: http://wiki.cyanogenmod.org/w/Devices